What Not to Do After a Motorcycle Accident: Protect Your Rights

 Bonus tip: don't assume that the other driver will admit fault either.
 Having well-documented evidence and contact information of the other party involved will likely be sufficient to help start your case.

-2. DO: Seek Medical Treatment and Document It
+2. DO: Seeking Medical Treatment After Your Accident

 3. DON’T: Give a Recorded Statement